scholtz/AlgorandPublicData/README.md

 # Algorand Public Data

-Algorand Public Data project provides public json data about algorand nodes and projects
+Algorand Public Data project provides public json data about algorand nodes and projects.
+Public view: https://scholtz.github.io/AlgorandPublicData/

 Please help improve this data service.
 If you run or know about service which is not listed here, please create pull request. https://github.com/scholtz/AlgorandPublicData